 - They have no ability to change policy anymore than the counterclerk at McDonalds can get the company to adopt more green policy.

-- If you’re in the right, and the ground troops are wrong, ask them politely who you need to see to get permission to do what you wanted to do
+- If you’re in the right, and the ground troops are wrong, call up or write later politely asking for permission to do what you wanted to do.

 Security in the post-9/11/2001 environment has become a lot more problematic.
 In a sense, everyone is seen as a guilty party until temporarily presumed legitimate.
 Official documentation is being scrutinized more carefully, and you’re more likely to cop grief with legitimate ID than you are if you’re trespassing, since the official identity indicated you should probably know better.
 How long this climate of hostility to curiosity lasts isn’t something I care to speculate on, I’m just aware that there is greater hassle to be found, and it is having a chilling effect on the urban exploration and urban photography I used to perform more freely.
 That said, I still calculate the three dimensional maps of building in my head as I look for the hidden spaces and crawl ways, and work out the coverage patterns of security cameras (it’s a fun game to play with maths, angles, and calculating fog of war maps in real time, real world places in your head).

 The problem with the modern world for the urban explorer is threefold